Tight Quantum Lower Bound for Approximate Counting with Quantum States: Introduction

 A substantial difference between our paper and~\cite{aaronson:counting} is in the techniques used.
-Aaronson \etal use the method of Laurent polynomials, whereas we use the adversary method.
+Aaronson \etal use the method of Laurent polynomials, whereas we use the adversary method combined with representation theory of the symmetric group.

-The method of Laurent polynomials is a generalisation of the well-known polynomial method due to Beals \etal~\cite{beals:pol}.
-In Laurent polynomials negative powers of the variables are allowed.
+The method of Laurent polynomials is a generalisation of the aforementioned polynomial method.
+In Laurent polynomials, negative powers of the variables are allowed.
 The positive degree bounds the number of executions of the membership oracle (like in the original version), executions of the reflecting oracle, and the number of copies, whereas the negative degree bounds the latter two.

-The adversary bound was first formulated by Ambainis~\cite{ambainis:adv}, and then significantly strengthened by H\o yer \etal~\cite{hoyer:advNegative}.
-The later version was shown to be tight for every function by Reichardt~\cite{reichardt:spanPrograms, reichardt:advTight}.
-These versions of the bound assumed the standard quantum input oracle which encodes the input string.
-Building on the work of Ambainis \etal~\cite{ambainis:symmetryAssisted} and Lee \etal~\cite{lee:stateConversion}, Belovs~\cite{belovs:variations} constructed a version of the bound for the general case when the input oracle is an arbitrary unitary.
+As mentioned previously, we use the general version of the adversary bound from~\cite{belovs:variations}.
+Moreover, we use the version of the bound that allows for several input oracles that can be queried independently.
+The adversary method with several input oracles was already used by Kimmel, Lin, and Lin in~\cite{kimmel:oraclesWithCosts}, but we use a different approach.

-We use this general-case version of the bound.
-Using the symmetry of the problem via representation theory of the symmetric group, we arrive at an optimisation problem that provides the required lower bound.
-We are able to track the number of applications of different input oracles separately by assigning different weights to them.
-Up to our knowledge, this is the first time weights are used to obtain tradeoffs between different input oracles.
-Previously, weights were used in composition theorems to allow different inner subroutines~\cite{reichardt:formulae}.
+Let us return to the proof of \rf{thm:main}.
+Using the above machinery, we formulate the lower bound as an optimisation problem.
+Since the problem is symmetric, we can use representation theory of the symmetric group.
+This gives a simplified optimization problem, which yields the required lower bound in a relatively simple way.
+This simplification step can be applied to other symmetric problems that use access to the state~\rf{eqn:psix}.
+Also, we give a different approach to representation theory of the symmetric group compared to previous papers like~\cite{rosmanis:smallRange}.
+It is based on the use of group algebra to identify isotypical subspaces within a module.